pingcap/docs/tidb-cloud/import-parquet-files.md

     - **Source file URIs and names**: enter the source file URI and name, for example, `s3://sampledate/ingest/TableName.01.parquet`.

-6. Click **Start Import**.
+6. Click **Submit**.
 If you see a warning message, resolve this by providing the correct source file, renaming the existing one according to [Naming Conventions for Data Import](/tidb-cloud/naming-conventions-for-data-import.md), or using **Advanced Settings** to make changes.
 After resolving these issues, you need to import the data again.

 7. When the import progress shows **Finished**, check the imported tables.